Peter HAIRSTON "The Immigrant"

-|Property*||In 1726 Peter signed a lease for farm land that was owned by Sir Robert Adair in County Antrim, Ireland.
-At the time he was living on a farm in Straidnahanna in the parish of Bellyclair in the same county.
+|Ireland*||On August 16, 1726, Peter Hairstones signed a lease for 120 years for farm land that was owned by Sir Robert Adair in County Antrim, Ireland.
+At the time he was living on a farm in Straidnahanna in the Parish of Ballyclair in the same county.
 William Owens and Andrew Allett also signed the lease with Peter.
 Peter signed with his mark.
 Since the lease started in 1723, it is possible Peter had been farming the land for 3 years before signing the lease.
 I have not found any other records in Northern Ireland relating to Peter Hairstones.|

 |Ireland||Straidnahanna is northwest of Belfast in Ballylinny, County Antrim, Northern Ireland in the map below and it is about 100 miles from Dumfries, Scotland following the red arrow on the map.|

-|Immigration||Peter Hairston and family immigrated to America about 1728, probably due to the drought that affected Ireland in 1727 and 1728.|
+|America*||Peter Hairston and family immigrated to America about 1728, probably due to the drought that affected Ireland in 1727 and 1728.|

 This 288 acres adjoined the lands of James Mitchel, John Kelly, William Allison, David Byers, Lazurus Lowry and James Harris.
-The survey reads as follows..."By order of the Proprietary Surveyed to Peter Hairstons a Tract of Land in Donegal Township & County of Lancaster (now in possession of Lazarus Lowry) Containing Two Hundred & eighty four acres and the usual allowance.
+The survey reads as follows..."By order of the Proprietary Surveyed to Peter Hairstons a Tract of Land in Donegal Township & County of Lancaster (now in possession of Lazarus Lowry) Containing Two Hundred & Eighty Four acres and the usual allowance.
 Bounded according to ye above figure & Surveyed April ye 8th Ap 1736.
 By Sa.
-Blunston.5|
+Blunston". - C-105-82 Pennsylvania Archives

-|Court Record*||15 September 1741 Goochland County, Virginia Peter Hairston, Michael Woods, John Woods, William Wallace and two dozen other residents are listed as petitioning to have a road cleared from Thomas Morrisons to the D.S. tree in Michael Woods road in Goochland County.
+|Court Record*||On 15 Sep 1741, Peter Hairston, Michael Woods, John Woods, William Wallace and two dozen other residents signed a petition to have a road cleared from Thomas Morrisons to the D.S. tree in Michael Woods road in Goochland County.
 It is well known that, in 1734, Michael Woods led a group of families from Pennsylvania through the Shenandoah Valley to settle in Virginia.
 The gap in the Blue Ridge Mountains that Michael Woods led these families through was called "Woods Gap" until the name was changed to "Jarman Gap" in the 1800s.
 Michael Woods obtained his first patent in Goochland County in June 1737.
 Michael Woods was a Presbyterian from Ireland and his grandson John Woods would later marry Agnes Anne Hairston, Peter's granddaughter.|

 "On this petition of James Bell, William Verdeman, William Miller, Peter Hairston, Edward Molloy, Thomas Bell, James Bell Jun., John & Thomas & Hugh Dobbins, Thomas & Charles Hughes, William White, Davis Stockton, Alexander Reid, John Heard, Samuel Bell, William Morrison, John Roberts, David Martin, James Armour, James Robertson, John Fulton, Geo.
 Powel, John McCord, Saml.
 Arnett, Richard Stockton, Thomas Stockton, & Hum Dobbins.
 Leave is given them to clear a road from Thomas Morrisons to the D. S. tree in Michael Woods road.
 And that the petitioners be exempt from working on any other road."
-Goochland County Court Order Book 5, page 3.6,7,8
+Goochland County Court Order Book 5, page 3.11,12,13

 |County Change*||1744 Albemarle County was formed from part of Goochland County.|